fullscreeninteractive/silverstripe-googlemapfield/README.md

 Lets you record a precise location using latitude/longitude/zoom fields to a DataObject.

 Displays a map using the Google Maps API.
 The user may then choose where to place the marker; the landing coordinates are then saved.

 You can also search for locations using the search box, which uses the Google Maps Geocoding API.

-Supports SilverStripe 4
+Supports SilverStripe 4 and Userforms

 ## Usage